rtansf/quantum/README.md

 Note that the returned data is a key/value pair.
 The structure of the key reflects the corresponding dimensions defined in the DDL, mygg.yml
 The value contains the count, and sum and average values for the measures defined in myagg.yml, namely Quantity and TotalPrice.

-QL also supports searching for data backwards/forwards from a reference point in time.
+Q also supports searching for data backwards/forwards from a reference point in time.
 For example, *How did sales for P1 do in April 12, 2018 and its preceding 3 days?*.
-The QL statement is:
+The Q statement is:

     get ProductId=P1;y=2018;m=4;d=12; 3-

 Note that we simply add '3-' to the end of the get statement.
-QL deduces from the query that '3-' means to look back 3 days.
+Q deduces from the query that '3-' means to look back 3 days.
-The above QL would return the following:
+The above Q statement would return the following:
 ```
 [
     {